Account settings

 parameter is read-only in Amazon ECS and indicates whether

-Runtime Monitoring is enabled or disabled by your security administrator in your
+Runtime Monitoring is turned on or off by your security administrator in your

 Amazon ECS account.
 GuardDuty controls this account setting on your behalf.
 For more information, see Protecting Amazon ECS workloads with Runtime Monitoring.